alxcor/camxls/README.md

 For each row, data is requested from Industry Mall web site and added to workbook.

-The VBA code is available in a .bas file.
+The VBA code is available in a SparesWeb.bas file.

 A ready to use Excel file is also available for download.

 After download, unblock the file in order to use the macro.

 Right click on the file, select 'Properties' and in the 'Properties' dialog, at 'Security' select 'Unblock'

 ![unblock](/docs/images/unblock.png)